Ritesh001-Git/git-cheat-sheet/README.md

 - To show the changes between two commit ids
 - To list the change dates and authors for a file
 - To show the file changes for a commit id and/or file
+- To show full change history
+- To show the change history for file/directory including diffs
+- To show the change history for a specific author

 ## 4)Stage & Snapshot (Working Directory ↔ Staging Area ↔ Commit)

 ```bash